Index ROS2 in JetBrains (Clion & PyCharm)¶

 To get code completion and static analysis for ROS code to work, you need to open Clion a bit differently than usual.

-First thing you need is to make sure you have a compile_commands.json
+First thing you need is to make sure you have a compile_commands.json file in the build folder of either ROS2.

 This should be the case if the code is built with docker.
 If this is not the case, see